Acupuncture FAQs Melbourne

 Is it confidential?Yes, completely.
 No-one has a right to this information without your consent.

 How does acupuncture work?Acupuncture works by allowing the Qi (vital force) in your body to move freely again.
 In Chinese Medicine, we say that stuck Qi causes pain and unwanted physical signs and symptoms.
 By allowing your qi to move at its optimum level, you feel better physically and emotionally.
 Scientifically, Acupuncture has been shown to alleviate pain by releasing endorphins which are pain-blocking biochemicals.
 It can influence the cellular matrix of connective tissue, stimulate regions of the brain which correlate to specific acupoints.
-It also activates the parasympathetic nervous system to enable homeostasis.
-Which means balance!
+It also act.
+This means enables your body to restore balance.

 Is acupuncture safe?Yes.
 As long as you are being treated by a registered Acupuncturist who is a member of a government approved regulating body.
 You can be assured that they have completed thorough training, experience and understanding in relevant medical and Chinese Medicine theory.
-Ilana is registered with New Zealand Acupuncture Standards Authority (NZASA).
+She is registered with the Australian CMRB.

 Are the needles sterile?Yes, the needles are taken from a sterile blister pack.
-They are disposable and single-use only.
+They are disposable, sterile and single-use only.